SohamRoy-01/netflixClone/README.md

 ## ⛩️ Contributors

-This website was developed by [Soham Roy](https://github.com/SohamRoy-01) as a personal project.
+This website was developed by me ([Soham Roy](https://github.com/SohamRoy-01)) as a personal project.

 ## 🎗️ License